SHAIKH-UMA8/SHAIKH-UMA8/README.md

+## Hi There, I'm UMAR SHAIKH

+I am a DevOps Engineer with a strong focus on automating workflows, optimizing CI/CD pipelines, and managing cloud infrastructure.
+With a deep understanding of both development and operations, I work to bridge the gap between these two domains, ensuring faster delivery, high availability, and scalability of applications.

 ## DevOps Engineer | AWS Engineer

 Welcome to my GitHub profile!
 I'm a passionate DevOps engineer with a strong background in cloud technologies and automation.
 I enjoy building scalable and resilient systems that empower teams to deliver software faster and more efficiently.
 Here you'll find some of my projects, contributions, and open-source work.